zyedidia/knit/docs/knit.md

 executes.
 Variables are written with `$var`, or full Lua expressions can be written with `$(expr)`.
 Variables/expressions are expanded eagerly when the rule is created.
 If expansion causes an error, the expansion is delayed until rule evaluation (when special build variables are available).
-During rule evaluation, only global variables (and special variables) are available.

 Some special variables are available during recipe expansion: